molgenis/molgenis-py-consensus/README.md

 Report to the labs that the export is finished, let them know which errors were found for their lab and which conflicts (`vkgl_opposites_report_*yymm of export*.txt`) were found in the consensus table.

+Send the raw Radboud/MUMC file and the raw files from the `Alissa` labs to LUMC to update LOVD and LOVD+.

 ## Checklist
 This export is a whole process.
 To make sure everything is done, use this checklist: